muzakon/feraset-case-study/readme.md

 - I added R2 from Cloudflare to Storage images.
 - I simulated callback & webhook.
 - I added Github Actions for Frontend & Backend.
 - I added Maestro only for local development.
-I will bind it to Actions soon.
+Its not binded to Github Actions.

 #### - 2.1.
 Backend (Cloud Functions)